justinhchae/pandas_project/README.md

 This project represents a collection of my most-used Pandas-oriented methods and transformations to wrangle and analyze data.

-A focus of this repository is on categorical data types.
+A focus of this repository is on managing categorical data types.

 ## Environment